Your writing ritual

 Format-aware.
 Screenwriting has its own benchmark set built around the conventions of the medium.
 The passive voice benchmark is set at 40 percent.
 Action lines are conventionally passive and penalizing them would produce noise rather than signal.
 Reading ease targets 80, higher than fiction, because action lines should be instantly visualizable.
 The grader measures scene economy, visual specificity, and sentence variety calibrated for the format.
 It does not apply prose standards to a visual medium.

 No. Every writing type has its own benchmark set.
 Technical writing tolerates up to 20 percent passive voice and high repetition because consistent terminology matters more than variety.
 Copywriting has the strictest reading ease requirement on the platform because every word has to earn its place.
 Poetry suppresses sentence-based metrics entirely.
 Journalism tolerates more passive voice than fiction for attribution reasons.
 When you select a writing type before grading, you are choosing which benchmark set your passage is measured against.
-The same passage graded as Fiction and as Technical Writing will produce different ratings, not because the scores change, but because the targets do.
+The same passage graded as Fiction and as Technical Writing will produce different ratings.
+The scores do not change.
+The targets do.

-The full practice environment is free with no time limit.
-Exercises, metrics, XP, skill progression, leaderboards, publishing, community, peer feedback, and draft import and export are all included at no cost.
-Pro adds metric history and trend analysis across all your submissions, advanced writing modes tuned for specific genres, series, version history, folder organization, and community analytics.
+The full platform is free with no time limit.
+Exercises, metrics, XP, skill progression, leaderboards, publishing, community, peer feedback, series, folders, version history, live writing sprints, and draft import and export are all included at no cost.
+Pro adds metric history and trend analysis across all your submissions, unlimited daily exercises and prose-engine grading, the nine advanced metric readings, advanced writing modes tuned for specific genres, the worldbuilding and language tools, and community audience analytics.
 Pro is $12 a month or $99 a year, about $8.25 a month billed annually.
 All new accounts get a free 7-day Pro trial.
 No credit card required.

 Free accounts can submit three exercises a day.
-The count resets at midnight UTC.
+The count resets at midnight in your time zone.
 Pro is unlimited.

 Feedback requests go into a queue.
 We match you automatically with writers whose skill focus and XP in your genre fit your piece, and we fan each request out to several of them at once so you are not waiting on one person.
 If nobody delivers, the queue keeps trying for up to two weeks and pulls in a moderator near the end as a backstop.
 You rate the feedback when it arrives.
 That rating shapes future matches.
 The system is designed to produce responses, not hope for them.